 34. John McEuen

-John McQueen is best known for his work with the Nitty Gritty Dirt Band in the 1970s when the group had a string of hits including “Fishin’ in the Dark” and “Mr. Bojangles”.
+John McEuen, a founding member of the Nitty Gritty Dirt Band in the 1970s when the group had a string of hits including “Fishin’ in the Dark” and “Mr. Bojangles”, is celebrated for his exceptional banjo skills and contributions to contemporary bluegrass and Americana music.

 35. Jim Mills